Sundaram holds a Master's degree in Economics and has worked in marketing, search engine indexing, banking, and research analysis.

-When consumer arranges expenditure in this way, he or she gets maximum satisfaction.
+When a consumer arranges expenditure in this way, they get maximum satisfaction.

 Furthermore, the concept of marginal utility helps to distribute income between savings (future needs) and consumption (present needs) rationally.
 Marshall explains that a rational human being tries to distribute resources between consumption and savings in such a way that the marginal utility of the last dollar put on saving is equal to the marginal utility of the last dollar spent on consumption.

 We all are endowed with limited time, i.e., twenty-four hours a day.
 The concept of marginal utility helps to utilize the limited time optimally.
-According to Prof. Boulding, a person should spend his limited time among various works such as reading, playing, cooking, earning and gardening in such a way that the marginal utility from all these works are equal.
+According to Prof. Boulding, a person should spend his limited time on various works such as reading, playing, cooking, earning, and gardening in such a way that the marginal utility from all these works is equal.